Entity Types

 • A registered entity in this context is an organisation with its own VAT registration number, and possibly income tax and company registration numbers.

-• An organisation may create non-registered entities for each of its Sub-entities, Branches, Divisions, Departments, Stock Locations, Cost Centres, or Tills.
+• An organisation may create non-registered entities such as Branches, Departments, Stock Locations, Cost Centres, or Tills (PoS).

 • The following data can be linked to Entities: